'Rollercoaster nobody wanted to get off stops, but what next?'

 But when choosing words to describe this series, "normal" would be very far down the list.

-It may have started that way, with Australia taking a six-point lead after winning the crucial Test match at Trent Bridge, prompting an all-too-familiar groan of "here we go again" in the stands and the press boxes.
+It may have started that way, with Australia taking a four-point lead after winning the crucial Test match at Trent Bridge, prompting an all-too-familiar groan of "here we go again" in the stands and the press boxes.

 And yet, as the supporters filed away and the Taunton outfield was enveloped in a haze of yellow smoke while Australia posed with the Ashes trophy, it ended with an 8-8 draw on points - and a strange scenario where England were somehow the happier side, despite the tourists retaining the urn.